Nested Markov Properties for Acyclic Directed Mixed Graphs: Connections with causal inference

-The last step here follows because $q^\dag(x_2,x_4\,|\,x_1,x_3) = p(x_2 \,|\, x_1) p(x_4 \,|\, x_1,x_2,x_3)$, and $q^\dag(x_2\,|\,x_1,x_3,x_4) = q^\dag(x_2,x_4\,|\,x_1,x_3) \left/ \left( \sum_{x_2} q^\dag(x_2,x_4\,|\,x_1,x_3) \right) \right.$.
-Combining these kernels as in Theorem \ref{thm:1-line-id} yields the same identifying functional as the one obtained by the ID algorithm applied to $\G$:
+The last step here follows because $q_{24}(x_{2},x_{4}\cmid x_{1},x_{3}) = p(x_{2} \cmid x_{1}) p(x_{4} \cmid x_{1},x_{2},x_{3})$, and $q_{24}(x_{2}\cmid x_{1},x_{3},x_{4}) = q_{24}(x_{2},x_{4}\cmid x_{1},x_{3}) / ( \sum_{x_{2}} q_{24}(x_{2},x_{4}\cmid x_{1},x_{3}) ) $.
+Combining these kernels as in Theorem~\ref{thm:1-line-id} yields the same identifying functional as the one obtained by the ID algorithm applied to ${\mathscr G} $:

-where we relabel $x_2$ as $x'_2$ in the last kernel to avoid confusion between a free and summation quantifier captured versions of the variable $x_2$ in the final expression. \end{example}
+where we relabel $x_{2}$ as $x'_{2}$ in the last kernel to avoid confusion between free and summation quantifier-captured versions of the variable $x_{2}$ in the final expression. \end{example}

-\subsection{Connections with Tian's Constraint Algorithm}
+\subsection{Connections with Tian's constraint algorithm}

-An algorithm for enumerating constraints on kernels in marginals of DAG models was given in \citep{tian02on}.
-Tian's algorithm effectively implements fixing for both graphs and kernels, with three important differences from our formalization.
-First, unlike CADMGs, subgraphs obtained by fixing in \citep{tian02on} do not show fixed nodes explicitly.
-Second, there is no unified fixing operation on kernels, instead the algorithm in \citep{tian02on} alternates steps corresponding to the application of the g-formula (division by a conditional density), and steps corresponding to marginalization.
-Third, the kernel objects obtained by repeated alternative application of these two steps, called ``q-factors'' and written as $Q[V]$ where $V$ is the set of nodes not yet fixed, do not explicitly show the dependence on nodes already fixed.
+An algorithm for enumerating constraints on kernels in marginals of DAG models was given in \citet{tian02on}.
+Tian's algorithm may be viewed as implementing fixing for both graphs and kernels, with three important differences from our formalization.
+First, unlike CADMGs, subgraphs obtained by fixing in \citet{tian02on} do not show fixed nodes explicitly.
+This makes it difficult to graphically represent constraints that may involve fixed nodes.
+Second, the kernel objects obtained in intermediate steps of the algorithm, called ``q-factors'' and written as $Q[V]$ where $V$ is the set of nodes not yet fixed, do not explicitly show the dependence on nodes already fixed.
+This makes it hard to explicitly write down restrictions on q-factors, since these restrictions often state that dependence on some already fixed nodes does not exist.
+Third, there is no unified fixing operation on kernels, instead the algorithm in \citet{tian02on} alternates between steps corresponding to the application of the g-formula (division by a conditional density), and steps corresponding to marginalization.